About Ron Pace’s Canyon Crest K-9

 - First civilian trainer hired to perform drug searches in Washington State schools

-- First to provide Service dogs to WA and OR State Schools.
-Posed for a sculpturist for a WWII Replica for ‘Soul of the Forward & Faithful’ WWII U.S. Marine Raider Memorial.
+- Posed for a sculpturist for a WWII Replica for ‘Soul of the Forward & Faithful’ WWII U.S. Marine Raider Memorial.